emicklei/melrose/docs/install.md

 ## Melrose plugin for Visual Studio Code<a name="plugin"></a>

 Currently, the `melrose` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrose/melrose-for-vscode-1.0.0.vsix) archive.
-You install the plugin form the Extensions overview in Visual Studio Code.
+You install the plugin from the Extensions overview in Visual Studio Code.